NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/nextflow.rst

 If all goes well, your pipeline will run and kick off lots of jobs and merrily process the data!
 Once it’s finished, take a look in the ``results`` folder and see what it generated.
 A description of the outputs can be seen `here <https://nf-co.re/methylseq/1.6.1/output>`_.
 Again, this might take a while due to the job queue (1 hour +), so feel free to detach from the tmux session and return later.

-.. note:: minimal methylseq command
+.. admonition:: minimal methylseq command
    :class: dropdown, note

    ``nextflow run $NF_CORE_PIPELINES/methylseq/1.6.1/workflow -profile uppmax --input '/sw/courses/epigenomics/DNAmethylation/pipeline_bsseq_data/Sample1_PE_R{1,2}.fastq.gz' --aligner bismark --project g2021025 --genome mm10 --clusterOptions '--reservation g2021025_28'``